universato/ac-library-rb/README.md

 # More information

-We have a slack channnel "atcoder" in [ruby-jp](https://ruby-jp.github.io/).
+We have a slack channel "atcoder" in [ruby-jp](https://ruby-jp.github.io/).

 Please join it.